 Skip to main content Skip to navigation

-In 2023, the combined global value of open banking payment transactions stood at $57 billion.
-However, according to Juniper Research, this figure is expected to soar to $330 billion by 2027.
+According to Juniper Research, the combined value of open banking payment transactions is expected to reach $330 billion by 2027.
 As financial systems become more interconnected, businesses are experiencing a range of benefits, from lower transaction costs and accelerated data flow to the opportunity to penetrate new markets.
-However, according to a PYMENTS study published in February 2024, 46 percent of financial institutions (FIs) think the financial crime risks of open banking outweigh its rewards.
+However, a Veriff report found that fraud incidents in financial services increased by 21% between 2024 and 2025 and are likely to rise again, posing a major risk to the ecosystem.

 1. Prioritize real-time transaction monitoring